Maheshkumar-7993/Plant-ai/README.md

-# o🌿 Plant Disease Detection Website
+# o🌿 Plant Disease Detection application

 This project is a web-based application for detecting plant diseases using AI vision.
 Users can upload images of plant leaves, and the system will predict the disease and display possible solutions.
 The project leverages machine learning, Flask, and a user-friendly frontend for seamless interaction.